Solving Superconducting Quantum Circuits in Dirac's Constraint Analysis Framework

-A crucial difference between this and the previously discussed model is that here $\dot{\chi}_i\approx 0$ fixes all the $\alpha_i$, so there are no further constraints.
-Furthermore since the constraint matrix $\{\chi_i,\chi_j\}$ is non-singular, $\chi_i$ comprises a set of four SCC and there are no FCC as in the previous case.
-Thus we should have $8-(4\times 1)=4$ DOF in phase space or two independent DOF in configuration space.
-Our subsequent analysis will show this to be the case.
+reveal that $\dot{\chi}_i\approx 0$ fixes all the $\alpha_i$, so there are no further constraints.
+The constraint matrix $\{\chi_i,\chi_j\}$ is non-singular; $\chi_i$s comprise a set of four SCC and no FCC as in previous cases.
+We will have $8-(4\times 1)=4$ DOF in phase space or two independent DOF in configuration space.

 The full set of DBs among "coordinate" variables are given by

 The significance of noncommutative quantum circuits is now clear since conventionally noncommutative quantum mechanics refers to models where spatial coordinates do not commute.
 Rest of the DBs are can also be computed in a straightforward way but for the present model these are not required.
 We can exploit the SCCs $\chi_i=0$ as strong relations to express the Hamiltonian as